polywc/polywc-parallel-coordinates/README.md

 ## How to install and use the web component

 ## How to extend the web component
-In order to extend or modify the web component, you need to setup your project as follows:
+There are many ways to setup the environment in order to make changes to the web component.
+Here I describe one.

 1. Create a new directory for the project